Japanese Candlestick Structure

-The length of the shadows may matter too.
-The upper shadow reflects the high of the period, and the lower shadow the low of the period.
-Short shadows indicate the trading action was clustered between the open and close.
+The length of the shadows may matter as well.
+The upper shadow reflects the high of the period, and the lower shadow reflects the low of the period.
+Short shadows indicate that the trading action was clustered between the open and close.
 The absence of any upper shadow means the price closed at the high, and that always means strong bullishness and probably a next bar that favors being long.
-Similarly, the absence of any lower shadow means the price closed at the low and that is always a pointer to a lower open and probably a lower low.
+Similarly, the absence of any lower shadow means the price closed at the low, and that is always a pointer to a lower open and probably a lower low.

 A long upper shadow means that bulls tried to get a rally going but failed.
 The currency closed well under the high.
 Similarly, a candlestick with a long lower shadow shows that bears failed.
 They got a lower low but failed to get the currency to close there.
 Long shadows are especially useful in Forex for exactly this reason — to show which side, so to speak, is losing.